Specifying the Function Signature

 Use the Below is the full

-annotation to provide information about a numeric input or output type:predictor.py
+Parameter.Numeric annotation to specify numeric input or output parameters:calculate_area.py

 Audio Annotation